rmj86/taylor-bundles/README.md

 ![Figure 3](figures/readme_fig3.png)

-Caveat: If we want to look at the bundle as a property of _the curve_ rather than a property of _the function_, the curve should be reparametrized with respect to arc length.
+Caveat: If we want to see the density as a property of _the curve_ rather than a property of _the function_, the curve should be reparametrized with respect to arc length.
 This is not currently implemented in the program, and the distinction will be glossed over for the rest of this text.

 #### Taylor Polynomials

 The concept of a taylor polynomial can be seen as an extension of the concept of a tangent line.
-Given a function f(x), the n'th degree Taylor polynomial of f around the point <a, f(a)> is an n'th degree polynomial p(x) such that
+Given a function f(x), the n'th degree Taylor polynomial of f about the point x=a is an n'th degree polynomial p(x) such that

 *  p(a) = f(a)
 *  p'(a) = f(a)
-*  p''(a) = f''(a)
 *  ...
 *  p^(n)(a) = f^(n)(a)   <-- n'th derivative equal